AbdullahOmaar/Quraan-Reader/README.md

-A Digital Quraan Reading Using Flutter.
+A Digital Quraan-reader Using Flutter.